Castles in Wales

 The castle's walls bear a striking resemblance to the walls of Constantinople.
 For around two centuries after the conquest of Wales, the arrangements established by Edward I for the governance of the country remained in place.

-During this time, Culzean Castle was constantly garrisoned and Caernarfon was effectively the capital of north Wales.
+During this time, Caernarfon Castle was constantly garrisoned and it was effectively the capital of north Wales.
 The last time the castle saw fighting was when Parliamentary forces besieged the Royalist castle in 1646.

 The castle consists of two rectangular towers linked by an irregular curtain wall set on the highest point of a narrow rocky ridge.
 It guarded a main route through North Wales.